rembertmagri/web_csharp/README.md

 ## Conclusion

 This project demonstrated the differences when using MVC only to develop the presentation layer of a web application and when using some of the most popular javascript libraries, such as jQuery with Datatables and AngularJS.
+Additionally, some of the most common practices used in software development departments today were showcased, such as unit tests and dependency injection.